$125 off any CGM Plan. Use code FALL125

 Mountain American jerky

-Mountain America Jerky sells a wide selection of gourmet jerkies, including trout, salmon, tuna, and elk jerky, gluten-free jerky; and many other kinds.
-Their jerky contains natural ingredients, with no nitrates or nitrites
+Mountain America Jerky sells a wide selection of gourmet jerky, including trout, salmon, tuna, elk, and gluten-free jerky.
+The jerky contains natural ingredients, with no nitrates or nitrites.

 9) Yupik

-Yupik sells dry roasted edamame snacks that only contain edamame and salt.
-They have 11 grams of protein and three grams of fiber.
-They also sell dry roasted chickpeas, which contain eight grams of protein and five grams of fiber.
+Yupik sells dry-roasted edamame snacks that only contain edamame and salt.
+These snacks contain 11 grams of protein and three grams of fiber.
+They also sell dry roasted chickpeas containing eight grams of protein and five grams of fiber.

-Their super 6-seed mix contains a mix of brown and golden flax seeds, sunflower seeds, sesame seeds, black chia seeds, and pumpkin seeds, all of which are organic.
+Their super six-seed mix contains brown and golden flax seeds, sunflower seeds, sesame seeds, black chia seeds, and pumpkin seeds, all of which are organic.

 The mix is a little lower in protein, at six grams, but it contains a whopping nine grams of fiber!